the-quick-demonstrator/about-leon-hunter/index.md

     title="Contractor / Technical Instructor"
     location="JPMorgan Chase & Co.; Glasgow, United Kingdom" description="
+* Contracted through ZipCodeWilmington, served as a technical Java instructor teaching web-development to JP Morgan’s incoming, and transitioning developers located in Glasgow, Scotland.
+* The course was an intense 12 week training program mocking a real-world developer environment by enforcing collaboration strictly through Github, and enforcing 12 factor configuration methodologies such as leveraging Maven for dependency management and environment variables for application configuration.
-* Contracted through ZipCodeWilmington to teach web-development to JP Morgan’s developers using a stack of Maven, SpringBoot, MySQL, Angular, and Heroku.
+The course was taught using a stack of Maven, SpringBoot, MySQL, Angular and Heroku "
-"
 %}